model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 This function can, in theory, modify any memory behind `&mut self`, so this is what Kani will assume it does by default.
-It infers the "write set", that is the set of memory locations a function may modify, from the type system.
-As a result, any data pointed to by a mutable reference or pointer is considered part of the write set.
+It infers the "write set", that is the set of memory locations a function may modify, from the type of the function arguments.
+As a result, any data pointed to by a mutable reference or pointer is considered part of the write set[^write-set-recursion].
 In addition, a static analysis of the source code discovers any `static mut` variables the function or it's dependencies reference and adds all pointed-to data to the write set also.

 During havocking the verifier replaces all locations in the write set with non-deterministic values.
+Kani emits a set of automatically generated postconditions which encode the expectations from the Rust type system and `assume`s them for the havocked locations to ensure they are valid.
+This encompasses both limits as to what values are acceptable for a given type, such as `char` or the possible values of an enum discriminator, as well as lifetime constraints.

+[^write-set-recursion]: For inductively defined types the write set inference
+    will only add the first "layer" to the write set.
+If you wish to modify deeper layers of a recursive type an explicit `modifies` clause is required.

 While the inferred write set is sound and enough for successful contract checking[^inferred-footprint] in many cases this inference is too coarse